Adobe Premiere Version History

 Premiere Pro 2

-A moderately significant release, included a new interface and lots of new features such as: Record-to-DVD, Multi-camera editing, scrolling timeline, improved colour correction, GPU accelerated processing, native HD/HDV support, improved integration with other Adobe applications.
+A moderately significant release, included a new interface and lots of new features such as: Record-to-DVD, Multi-camera editing, scrolling timeline, improved color correction, GPU accelerated processing, native HD/HDV support, improved integration with other Adobe applications.

 Premiere Pro CS3 (2007)